bitcoinops/bitcoinops.github.io/_includes/articles/cardcoins-rbf-batching.md

 {:.post-meta}
-*by [Justin D][justin], FIXME:bitschmidty at [CardCoins][]*
+*by [CardCoins][]*

-[Replace By Fee][topic rbf] (RBF, BIP-125) and [batching][payment batching] are two important tools for any enterprise which directly interacts with Bitcoin's mempool.
-Fees go up, fees go down, but always must the business fight for fee efficiency.
+[Replace By Fee][topic rbf] (RBF, BIP-125) and [batching][payment batching] are two important tools for any enterprises directly interacting with Bitcoin's mempool.
+Fees go up, fees go down, but the business must always fight for fee efficiency.

 Each tool, while powerful, has its own complexities and nuances.
-For example, batching customer withdrawals may save the enterprise fees, but will likely make [child pays for parent][topic cpfp] (CPFP) uneconomical for a customer who wishes to speed up the transaction.
+For example, batching customer withdrawals may save on fees for the enterprise, but will likely make [child pays for parent][topic cpfp] (CPFP) uneconomical for a customer who wishes to speed up the transaction.
 Similarly, RBF is useful for an enterprise who takes a fee-underbidding strategy (their initial transaction broadcast starts at a low fee, and is slowly bid upwards), but it exposes their customers to [potential confusion][rbf blog] as their withdrawal transaction updates in their wallet.
-It also would be messy for the customer to spend from this transaction while it remains unconfirmed, as the enterprise will have to account for this child spend when attempting to replace the parent.
-Even worse, the enterprise may have a withdrawal pinned by another service that the customer withdrew their funds directly to.
+It would also be messy for the customer to spend from this transaction while it remains unconfirmed, as the enterprise will have to account for this child spend when attempting to replace the parent.
+Even worse, the enterprise may have a withdrawal [pinned][pinning] by another service that the customer withdrew their funds directly to.

 When combining these two tools, a service provider unlocks new functionality but